A Quantum-Inspired Algorithm for Graph Isomorphism: A Quantum-Inspired Algorithm

 \section{A Quantum-Inspired Algorithm}

 The goal of our algorithm is to compare progressively higher-order sets of mode correlation values for a pair of sampler-encoded graphs to determine if they are isomorphic.
 More precisely, for a pair of $M$-vertex graphs $G_{1}$ and $G_{2}$ with adjacency matrices $A_{1}$ and $A_{2}$, the goal of our algorithm is to determine if a valid permutation matrix $\sigma$ exists that maps $A_{1}$ to $A_{2}$.
 As lower-order correlations paint an incomplete picture of the sampler's distribution, showing these values are equivalent does not immediately imply that the encoded graphs are isomorphic.
-However, each order must be permutationally similar, the algorithm often succeeds by showing that these values are unequal and thus the graphs non-isomorphic through repeated applications of theorem 1.
+However, as each order of correlation must also be equivalent up to permutation, the algorithm succeeds by showing that these values are unequal and thus the graphs violate our necessary condition and thus are non-isomorphic.

-The matrix $\sigma$ begins as the complete set of $M$-element permutations, represented as an $M\times M$ matrix initially full of ones.
-When an element $\sigma_{i,j}=1$, the mapping of vertex $i$ in $G_{1}$ to vertex $j$ in $G_{2}$ is a possible component of a valid permutation between the graphs.
-An element $\sigma_{i,j}=0$ when such a mapping cannot be present in any isomorphism between the graphs, such a vertex pair with a different number of edges attached to them.
-The goal of each step of the algorithm is then to use the calculated correlation values to logically deduce that as many elements of $\sigma=0$ as possible so as to eventually determine if the graphs are isomorphic or not.

 The algorithm begins with the decomposition of the graph adjacency matrices into a unitary and diagonal matrix, which can be done using the Xanadu StrawberryFields software package \cite{StrawF1, StrawF2}.
 This software contains a function that will Takagi-decompose the matrix, as well as one that will take the result of this decomposition and determine the resulting interferometer and squeezing parameters exactly.
 Using the latter function, which will be referred to by its name in the package, GraphEmbed, each adjacency matrix is decomposed into a unitary matrix $U$ and diagonal matrix of squeezing values $D$.
 With access to these values, it is now possible to calculate any subsequent order of correlation needed throughout the algorithmic process, beginning with the first.
 As psuedocode, where a value of $k$ is given for the mode correlation order, this can be written as: